X

 • Months in bloom: July – November

 • Good to know: Attracts pollinators and birds.
 Comes in several colors.
-Can be tricky to grow.
+It can be tricky to grow.

 Chamomile